gdcc/pyDataverse/src/pyDataverse/docs/source/index.rst

 pull request, sharing it with others or by any other means:
 Thank you for your support!

-Open Source projects live from the cooperation of the many and are standing on the shoulders of many people, so this is crucial.
+Open Source projects in general live from the cooperation of the many and pyDataverse is standing on the shoulders of so many contributors, so to say thanks is the least that can be done.

 Special thanks to Lars Kaczmirek, Veronika Heider, Christian Bischof, Iris Butzlaff and everyone else from AUSSDA, Slava Tykhonov and Marion Wittenberg